MykalMachon/Components/README.md

 # Components 🧱
-A collection of svelte/react/preact components that can be re-used; Think of it like a library of useful templates.
+A collection of svelte components & css that can be re-used;

 _more to come_